jalcine/website/README.markdown

 ## TODO

   + [ ] Incorporate testing to confirm all expectations for the site are meant.
+  + [ ] Prevent drafts from being generated when making a staging build.

 [1]: http://jekyllrb.com
 [2]: http://compass-style.org